DMR-Database/dmr-database-frontend/README.md

 ## Instructions for Use:

-- **Login**: Enter the password "roodwitblauw" in the login section to gain access to the portal.
+- **Login**: Enter the password "password" in the login section to gain access to the portal.
 - **Navigation**: Use the navigation menu to select the desired section:
   - **Home**: Overview and welcome message.
   - **Download Full CSV**: Download the complete database.